vault27/Foundation/ipsec.md

     - DH key exchange
     - Authentication
     - NAT-T negotiation
+    - IKE SA - one for inbound and outbound - IKE SA is bidirectional
+    - Local SPI → The SPI that your router uses when sending ISAKMP messages
+    - Remote SPI → The SPI your router expects in incoming ISAKMP messages from the peer
 - XAuth
 - Config mode
 - IKE Phase 2 — Negotiate IPsec SAs (ESP or AH) - `Quick mode` - UDP/500 or UDP4500
-    - Propose IPsec SA
+    - Negotiate 2 IPsec SAs - inbound and outbound - crypto parametres the same - keys are different
-    - Exchange traffic selectors (Proxy-ID)
+    - Exchange traffic selectors (Proxy-ID) - should be the same
-    - SPI
+    - `Outbound SPI` - The SPI my router inserts into ESP packets I send
+    - `Inbound SPI` - The SPI my router expects to see in ESP packets I receive
     - Transform sets
-- ESP encapsulation — Actual data traffic encryption/authentication using the negotiated keys - IP/50 or UDP/4500
+- ESP encapsulation — Actual data traffic encryption/authentication using the negotiated keys - IP/50 or UDP/4500 - Destination SPI is in header

+## Workflow IKEv2

+-

 ## IKE v1